stenone/SIEM-Azure/README.md

 ## Architecture

-The SIEM Azure Sentinel MAP project is built on top of Microsoft Azure and integrates with various security tools and technologies, including:
+The SIEM Azure Sentinel Attack Map project is built on top of Microsoft Azure and integrates with various security tools and technologies, including:

 - Virtual Machine for hosting your applications and storing your data
 - Log Analytics Workspace for centralizing and analyzing log data